telerik/ajax-docs/controls/timeline/functionality/images.md

 **RadTimeline** can render an `<img />` tag for the first item of its images collection in the data source.

-Its `Src` property of the `TimeLineItemImage` object will be set to the value of the src field of the image literal if RadTimeline is bound.
+Its `Src` property of the `TimelineItemImage` object will be set to the value of the src field of the image literal if RadTimeline is bound.

 >caution To show more than one image, customize the [template](https://docs.telerik.com/devtools/aspnet-ajax/controls/timeline/functionality/client-side-templates) of the RadTimeline.

-The following example demonstrates how to configure RadTimeline declaratively, having different images insisde each `TimeLineItem`.
+The following example demonstrates how to configure RadTimeline declaratively, having different images insisde each `TimelineItem`.

 >caption Figure 1: RadTimeline with an image inside the item
 ![timeline-image](../images/timeline-images.png)